How to Troubleshoot Common SSL Issues

 The Problem:

 Your website is secured with HTTPS, but some resources (like images, scripts, or stylesheets) are still being loaded over HTTP.
-This results in a “mixed content” warning in browsers.
+This results in a “mixed content” warning in the browser.

 How to Fix It:

-- Update Resource URLs: Replace all HTTP URLs in your website’s code with HTTPS.
-This includes links to images, CSS files, JavaScript, and external resources.
+- Update Resource URLs: Replace all HTTP URLs in your website’s code with HTTPS versions.
+This includes links to images, JavaScript files, CSS files, and external APIs.

 The Problem: